microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 ### Create an ARM service connection for Terraform

-The `DataOpsML ARM Connection` service connection is used by the [Azure DevOps pipeline](environment_setup/terraform-init-template.yml) to creates the Azure ML workspace and associated resources through Terraform.
+The `DataOpsML ARM Connection` service connection is used by the [Azure DevOps pipeline](environment_setup/terraform-init-template.yml) to create the Azure ML workspace and associated resources through Terraform.
 The pipeline requires an **Azure Resource Manager**
 [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

 Leave the **``Resource Group``** field empty.